 A number of allied health items attract GST.
 To claim these items you need to register for GST and submit a Recipient Created Tax Invoice agreement with us.

 Read more about fee schedules, becoming a DVA service provider and RCTI agreements on the DVA website.

 Coordinated Veterans' Care program

-The Coordinated Veterans' Care (CVC) program is designed to improve the wellbeing and quality of care for chronically ill DVA Gold Card holders.
+The Coordinated Veterans' Care (CVC) program aims improve the wellbeing and quality of care for chronically ill DVA Gold Card holders.
 Read more about the CVC on the DVA website.

 At Ease program

-DVA has information for doctors aimed at:
+DVA has information for doctors who are:

 - international medical graduates